combatwombat/lb-imdb/README.md

 # Letterboxd IMDb Trivia

-Adds IMDb trivia to a letterboxd movie page.
+Chrome and Firefox extension to add IMDb trivia to a letterboxd movie page.